Living with Good Health

 Unfortunately, in the allopathic, symptom-treatment approach, the more fundamental questions concerning how to become healthy and how to stay healthy remain unaddressed . . . and unanswered:

 - What allowed my condition to develop in the first place?

 - How might I have prevented it from developing?

 - Once regained, how can I keep my good health?

-The focus of natural medicne and nutritional programs at House of Health is on building and maintaining your good health.
+While medicine is traditionally concerned with fighting disease, the focus of natural medicne and nutritional programs at House of Health is on building and maintaining your good health.

 Disease both results from, and is a state of, physiological and biochemical imbalance and metabolic inefficiency.